Can you boost your metabolism?

 While it is true that our metabolism is slower than when we were kids, a lot of mid-life weight gain happens because we become less active.
 Jobs and family push exercise to the back burner.
 When we do not move as much, we lose muscle and gain fat.

-As you get older, you may also have trouble regulating your meals with age.
+As you get older, you may also have trouble regulating your meals.
 After a big meal, younger people tend to eat less until their bodies use up the calories.
 This natural appetite control seems to fade as people get older.
 Unless you pay close attention, big meals can quickly add up.

 What to do: As you get older, it is important to make exercise a regular part of every day.
 By staying active and sticking with smaller portions of healthy foods, you can ward off weight gain as you age.